Model Combination in Risk Sharing under Ambiguity: Application to Spanish auto insurance data

-Finally, we consider the counterparty's problem, as discussed in \cref{sec:counterparty}.
-Using the full 101 estimated models and the same parameters with $y = 5{,}000$ and $T=5$, we compute \eqref{eqn:Y_PC} numerically. \cref{fig:optim_eta_a} shows the counterparty's expected wealth under their probability measure $\P_C$ as a function of the safety loading $\eta$ for three values of $\theta$: $\theta = 0.02$ (dark blue), $\theta = 0.01$ (orange), and $\theta = 0.005$ (turquoise).
+Finally, we consider the counterparty's problem, as discussed in \zcref{sec:counterparty}.
+Using the full 101 estimated models and the same parameters with $y_{0} = 5{,}000$ and $T=5$, we compute counterparty's terminal expected wealth \eqref{eqn:Y_PC} numerically. \zcref{fig:optim_eta_a} shows the counterparty's expected wealth under their probability measure $\P_C$ as a function of the safety loading $\eta$ for three values of $\theta$: $\theta = 0.02$ (dark blue), $\theta = 0.01$ (orange), and $\theta = 0.005$ (turquoise).
 The optimal safety loading, $\eta^*$, is found numerically and denoted by a dot.
-We see that in these cases $\E^{\P_C}[Y_T^\eta]$ is concave in $\eta$, and therefore $\eta^*$ is uniquely identified. \cref{fig:optim_eta_b} plots the optimal safety loading $\eta^*$, found numerically, as a function of $\theta$.
+We see that in these cases $\E^{\P_C}[Y_T^\eta]$ is concave in $\eta$, and therefore $\eta^*$ is uniquely identified. \zcref{fig:optim_eta_b} plots the optimal safety loading $\eta^*$, found numerically, as a function of $\theta$.
 We see that the optimal safety loading is increasing as the model penalization parameter, $\theta$, increases.
 As we have observed that increasing the model penalization parameter reduces the variance of the insurer's terminal wealth, the interpretation is that as the insurer demands less variance of their terminal wealth, the counterparty charges a higher premium.